1. Introduction to the EQcorrscan package¶

 error: invalid command 'pytest'

-Then you can instead run the tests using the following:
+If you already have an install of EQcorrscan then you can instead run the tests using the following:

-python setup.py develop py.test
+python setup.py install py.test